hujhax/austin-improv-wiki/Troupes/MC Harold.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>MC Harold
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> MC Harold
+>

-A Magical souffle of improvised rap stuffed with delicious stories with just a dash of outlandish characters sauteed to perfection when the beat drops. </blockquote>
+> A Magical souffle of improvised rap stuffed with delicious stories with just a dash of outlandish characters sauteed to perfection when the beat drops.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>In short, we do the Harold and replace group games with live improvised beats and rapping in between scenes.
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> In short, we do the Harold and replace group games with live improvised beats and rapping in between scenes.
+>

-The rapping portion helps to create, paint, and explore the themes, story or characters within the world of the Harold. </blockquote>
+> The rapping portion helps to create, paint, and explore the themes, story or characters within the world of the Harold.

 ## Media
 ## Photos =